-A click counts when a user click on your link on an SERP, then get landed on your site.
-You can see total clicks on the top main view, while click for individual dimensions are found in the table.
+A click counts when a user clicks on your link on a SERP, then get landed on your site.
+You can see total clicks on the top main view, while click for individual dimensions is found in the table.

-CTR stands for click through rate.
+CTR stands for click-through-rate.
 It’s the click count divided by impression count and multiplied to 100.
-For example, if there’s 40 clicks out of 200 impression, the CTR will be 20%.
-In search performance report, you can find your average CTR at the top main view, while individual CTRs can be found in the table.
+For example, if there are40 clicks out of 200 impression, the CTR will be 20%.
+In the search performance report, you can find your average CTR at the top main view, while individual CTRs can be found in the table.

-This is the average of total positions that your sitelink appears on Google Search at a given period of time.
-Rich result snippet, knowledge graph, maps and location along with paid ads are considered as position zero.
+This is the average of total positions that your site links appear on Google Search at a given period of time.
+Rich result snippet, knowledge graph, maps, and location along with paid ads are considered as position zero.
 The first of the normal organic search results is considered as position one.
-Like CTR, total positions are shown in average.
+Like CTR, total positions are shown on average.